How to Defrost a Turkey in Time for the Feast

 How long to defrost a frozen turkey mostly depends on the weight of the bird, but other factors, like how often your refrigerator is opened and if the turkey was injected or is "natural," also make a difference.
 Once you've mastered buying and handling a whole turkey, you may need to freeze it until your big meal is closer.
 See more about how long turkey keeps in the freezer.
 Or perhaps the turkey you bought was already frozen and you need to know if it should go straight to the fridge to start thawing, or into the freezer for a couple more days.
 Before you can start seasoning and roasting a delicious turkey, it needs to be fully thawed.
 Here are a couple of ways we recommend to defrost turkey.

 This is the best and safest way to defrost any poultry, meat, or fish.
 It's also totally hands-off: You just need to plan a few days ahead to be sure to allow enough time for the bird to fully thaw.
 Never thaw at room temperature.

 To thaw your turkey in the refrigerator:

 Defrosting a Turkey Tip: Our Test Kitchen found that injected turkeys take longer to thaw than natural turkeys.
-You may want to budget an extra day for thawing if your turkey was injected with a solution of water, salt, and/or spices.
+You may want to budget an extra day for thawing turkey if yours was injected with a solution of water, salt, and/or spices.
 Read the packaging carefully to see if this was done.
 Most turkeys we found in stores had been treated with this solution even if the packaging said all-natural.
 Don't panic, though—the solution added is there simply to help the turkey stay moist and to add flavor.